 Suppose we start with just one coin-toss or game (baseball uses 7 games to decide a champion; football uses just one).
 Choose to focus on one team so that we can talk about "win" and "loss".
-If this team has a probability of winning that is equal to p, then it has a probability of losing equal to (1-p).
-So even if p, the probability of winning, is equal to 0.6, there is still a 40% chance that it could lose a single game.
-In fact unless the probability of winning is 100%, there is some chance, however remote, that the lesser team will win.
+If this team has a probability of winning that is equal to p, then it has a probability of losing equal to p.
+So even if p, the probability of winning, is equal to p.
+So even if p, the probability of winning, is equal to p.
+So even if p, the probability of winning is 100%, there is some chance, however remote, that the lesser team will win.

 What about if they played two games?
 What are the outcomes?
-The probability of a team winning both games is $pp = p^2$.
+The probability of a team winning both games is $pp = p^2$ .
 If the probability were 0.5 then the probability of winning twice in a row would be 0.25.